SplenSoft/ezcdn-public/README.md

 ![UnityAssetStoreBanner_EZCDN_card](https://github.com/SplenSoft/ezcdn-public/assets/4369778/4dd1520c-a52b-46be-8b42-5cb4d536d778)

-An addressables-free suite that automatically handles the Unity Cloud Content Delivery API and packaging/deploying assetbundles while providing several tools to make asset management easy.
+This is an addressables-free plugin that automatically handles the Unity Cloud Content Delivery API and packaging/deploying assetbundles while providing several tools to make asset management easy.

+EZ-CDN handles the tedium of API connections, client line interfaces and cataloging assets for you.
+Just design your prefabs, flesh out your scenes and let us do all the heavy lifting.

 You can [download the package on the Unity Asset Store](https://u3d.as/3eTj).